abshka/limine-booster/README.md

-# Limine Booster Manager
+# Limine Booster

-A simple, automated tool to manage Limine bootloader entries for Arch Linux kernels that use Booster instead of mkinitcpio.
+A zero-configuration, automated tool to manage Limine bootloader entries for Arch Linux kernels that use Booster.

-This tool provides a pacman hook that automatically regenerates the Booster image and updates a dedicated Limine entry whenever a specified kernel package is installed or upgraded.
+This tool provides a pacman hook that automatically creates and updates Limine entries for all installed kernels, using the command line from your currently running system.
+No manual configuration is required.

 ## Features

-- Fully automated updates via pacman hooks.
+- **Zero-Configuration:** Works out of the box.
+No need to edit config files after installation.
+- **Fully Automated:** A pacman hook handles everything automatically when you install or upgrade any kernel.
-- Configurable to target any kernel package (e.g., `linux`, `linux-lts`, `linux-zen`).
+- **Multi-Kernel Support:** Automatically creates and manages separate entries for all installed kernels (e.g., `linux`, `linux-lts`, `linux-zen`).
-- Automatically detects and includes Intel/AMD microcode.
-- Clean, single-purpose script with no external dependencies besides `booster` and `limine`.
+- **Smart Cmdline Detection:** Uses the command line from your running system (`/proc/cmdline`) for new entries.
+- **Automatic Microcode Detection:** Includes Intel/AMD microcode if available.

 ## Installation